youranye/RPG-Game-Void-Quest/README.md

 * Explore the many areas of The Stitch
 * Interact with NPCs

 This project interests us because we all are interested in designing and building a game.
 Some of our group members have played tabletop RPGs and enjoy the fantasy genre.

- > You also need to set up an empty project board using GitHub projects (board view).
-Make sure you add the board under your project repository.
-You should also have a Product Backlog and In testing columns added.
  > ## Phase II
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
  > * Create an "Epic" (note) for each feature.
 Place these epics in the `Product Backlog` column